svrana/geniveev/README.md

 This is an example configuration file included in the `example/` directory.

-The geniveev configuration file contains command definitions and any number of templates associated with the these definitions.
+The geniveev configuration file contains command definitions and any number of templates associated with these definitions.
 The templates are associated with a filename that is itself a template, allowing the filename and its contents to be specified per-run via the command line.

 In the following configuration, we have defined the `service-stubs` command which consists of two templates.
 When geniveev is run, it generates a service-stubs command (and any others you add to the configuration file) and adds the service_name as a required parameter for that command.
-Any template value found the filename can be reused in the template itself.
+Any template value found in the filename can be reused in the template itself.

 Note that it is common to want to manipulate the filename in the file-content template itself, so some builtins are provided, as shown below.

 The following configuration file will generate two files for a protobuf setup.
-To run geniveev using this configuration file, clone this repo and run `make && cd examples && ../build/gen service-stubs --service-name User`.
+To run geniveev using this configuration file, clone this repo and run `make && cd examples && ../build/geniveev service-stubs --service-name User`.

 ```toml
 [service-stubs]